Delta detox – Okavango Delta

 Itinerary

-An Africa Geographic representative will collect you from your arrival flight or accommodation in Maun.
-Once your bags are packed, a short transfer will deliver you to your speedboat, moored at a jetty on the Boro River in Maun.
+An Africa Geographic representative will collect you and your baggage from your arrival flight or accommodation in Maun.
+For boat transfers, you will be taken to your speedboat, moored at a jetty on the Boro River in Maun.
+Vehicle transfers will depart from Maun Airport or your overnight accommodation.

-With each twist and turn of the Okavango Delta waterways, you will see new delights.
-Expect darting malachite kingfishers racing your prow, pied kingfishers hovering overhead and African fish eagles calling from lofty perches.
-Honking hippos will beat a hasty retreat and elephants will greet you with flared ears.
+For those on the boat transfer along the Boro River, each twist and turn of the Okavango Delta waterways will reveal new delights.
+Expect darting malachite kingfishers racing your prow, pied kingfishers hovering overhead, and African fish eagles calling from lofty perches.
+Honking hippos will beat a hasty retreat, and elephants will greet you with flared ears.

-Your cruise will end at the idyllic Xaxaba campsite, where camp has already been set up and awaits your arrival.
-Lunch may have been served en-route, or will be ready for you on arrival - cold drinks, salad, cold meats and a variety of cheeses.
+Your cruise will end at the idyllic Xaxaba campsite or an alternative site (water-level-dependent), where the camp has already been set up and awaits your arrival.
+Lunch may have been served en route or will be ready on arrival - cold drinks, salad, cold meats and cheeses.

 Return to camp at 18h00, by which time warm bucket showers will await you, and once refreshed, you can join your travel companions and guide at the campfire while a delicious home-cooked dinner makes its way to the table.